 The earlier autistic children are diagnosed and treated, the better.
 In their teenage years, parents find their children, particularly hard to deal with.
 But experts in the field say that this is because, like all teenagers, raging hormones have a part to play.
 Like all teens, autistic teens demand more independence.
 One way to handle them is by giving them more control when possible.

 Adults with autism are generally less irritable, repetitive, hyperactive, and anxious than the teens.
 But teens face more difficulty in dressing up by themselves, keeping track of money, or even making a cup of tea.
 Some may show signs of epilepsy, but most don’t.
 What’s a bigger challenge for teens is proper sleep, which interferes with daily functioning and cognitive functioning.
 They find it hard to change classes in school every hour, keep track of books, planning, motor skills.
 It is essential for teachers and parents to help them by breaking projects into smaller steps, marked by the date.
 They need help with classwork and homework and in interacting socially without panicking.

 As they grow and become more capable, it is hard for the parents to let go as their children turn more resistant to their help.
-It helps to work with a certified counsellor or specialist to deal with autistic children and help guide them.
+It helps to work with a certified counselor or specialist to deal with autistic children and help guide them.
 Many autistic teens are known to have performed exceptionally well in areas of their interest.
 Many others have a fantastic memory, but struggle with their motor skills and reading comprehension, or things outside their interest.

 Shelley B. Ortved: Speech-Language Disorders Treatments, GTA